cs448m/cs448m.github.io/assignments/tbot/README.md

 	Attach a t-nut to each screw.</li>
 	<li>Attach the timing pulley to the shaft of the stepper motor.
 	Note that the shaft has a flat side.
-	Align one of the set screws so that it pushes against the flat side.</li>
+	Align one of the set screws so that it pushes against the flat side and tighten both screws.</li>
 	<li>Repeat this process for the second stepper motor.</li>
 	</ol>
 </div>